Registered Respiratory Therapy Program Brochure

 Life Experiences or special circumstances Possible Points Applicant's Points Required Documentation

 4a.
-Disabilities 2.5 - Proof of eligibility for Disabled Student Program and Service/ Accommodations Checklist while enrolled
+Students with Disabilities 2.5 - Proof of eligibility for Disabled Student Program and Services

-4b.
-Family Income 2.5 - Proof of eligibility of receipt of financial aid under a program that may include, but not limited to a fee waiver from the Board of Governors(Promise Grant), Cal Grant Program, Federal Pell Grant Program or Cal Works while enrolled
+Proof of eligibility of receipt of financial aid under a program that may include, but not limited to:

 4d.
-Need to work 2.5 - Paycheck stub/ W-2 from the period of time enrolled in prerequisite course, OR a letter from employer verifying employment on business letterhead.
-May include personal statement - Appendix C.
+Students with a need to work 2.5 - Paycheck stub/ W-2 from the period of time enrolled in prerequisite course(s), OR a letter from employer verifying employment on business letterhead.
+Appendix B - may include a personal statement.

 4g.
-Refugee Status 2.5 - Documentation or letter from USCIS
+Students with Refugee, Asylee or Humanitarian Immigrant Background Status 2.5 - Documentation or letter from USCIS

 5. Special Population Groups MAXIMUM POINTS = 5